this-is-learning/rxjs-fundamentals-course/notes/outline.md

 - Guards
 - Route Resolvers

+# Notes

+- I decided not to include `toPromise` in the _HttpClientModule_ section as it's not specifically related to that module, but to Observables

-1. Everything is a stream.
-Pushed based architecture: (writer - Lars Gyrup Brink Nielsen)
+5. Everything is a stream: Pushed based architecture: (writer - Lars Gyrup Brink Nielsen)

 (mention application state management principles - very beginner staff)